Through the Blue

 • Trying local food, from fresh fruit to simple tavern dishes.

-4. Top tip on travelling to Greece with children?
+4. Your top tip on travelling to Greece with children?

 My top tip is to keep the pace relaxed and choose family-friendly bases.
 Greece is best enjoyed slowly, so staying in one place for a few days at a time makes the trip easier and more enjoyable for kids.
 Pick accommodation close to shallow beaches, plan activities early in the morning before the heat, and always have snacks, water, and sun protection.
 Most importantly, embrace the local rhythm—Greek people are incredibly welcoming to families.